run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 | Tanzu | VMWare Kubernetes | Tanzu supports _containerd_ rather than _docker_.
 See the NVIDIA prerequisites below as well as [cluster customization](customize-cluster-install.md) for changes required for containerd |
 | Canonical Kubernetes | a.k.a Charmed Kubernetes | |

 A full list of Kubernetes partners can be found here: [https://kubernetes.io/docs/setup/](https://kubernetes.io/docs/setup/){target=_blank}.
-In addition, Run:ai provides instructions for a simple (non-production-ready) Kubernetes Installation](install-k8s.md).
+In addition, Run:ai provides instructions for a simple (non-production-ready) [Kubernetes Installation](install-k8s.md).

 !!!
 Notes